“You will not be punished for your anger, you will be punished by your anger.” – Buddha

 - Don’t get stuck in a negative energy

 1. Scream & Shout

 - I call it my personal scream therapy.
-It may seem strange but it’s incredibly effective, quick and healthy way of getting rid of negative energy.
+It may seem strange but in fact, it is effective, quick and healthy way of getting rid of negative energy.
 So, when I feel angry or frustrated I go to my car, I lock myself inside and I scream my lungs out of my body.

-- Remember you can curse because no one is hearing you!
+- Remember you can curse because no one is hearing from you!